 What devices does Microsoft Teams work with?

-When it comes to compatible devices there are a whole host that work with Microsoft Teams.
+When it comes to compatible devices, there are a whole host that work with Microsoft Teams.
 Of course the most obvious and most widely compatible are going to be Microsoft devices.
-So things like the Microsoft Surface tablet two-in-one laptop devices are great options as they use touchscreen and run the Windows OS.
+So things such as the Microsoft Surface tablet two-in-one laptop device is a great option as it uses touchscreen and runs the Windows OS.

-This also means any relatively up to date Windows machine can run Teams well.
+Any relatively up-to-date Windows machine can run Teams well.
 So desktop school machines and laptops will do the job.